soundofives/worldbuilding/Locations/15k/15k/Personalities/The Tower/Yrah.md

 Yrah was the son of Zagyg and friend to Mordenkainen until they had a falling out, and Yrah pursued his mother Tasha in the Abyss.
-He dominated, and remains charmed, by Fraz Urb'luu.
+He was dominated, and remains charmed, by Fraz Urb'luu.

 Fraz Urb'luu, the powerful demon lord trapped in the basement of the Tower, takes on the mask of Yrah to deceive the party.